rcpch/digital-growth-charts-server/docs/clinician/chart-information-families.md

 ##  The UK-WHO growth charts

-The UK-WHO growth charts are based:
+The UK-WHO growth charts are based on data:

-•	From birth to age 4 years on measurements from healthy term babies (37 or more weeks gestation) collected by the World Health Organization (WHO) in six different countries.
+* From birth to age 4 years on measurements from healthy term babies (37 or more weeks gestation) collected by the World Health Organization (WHO) in six different countries.
 Healthy breastfed babies whose mothers did not smoke and who had access to good healthcare and nutrition were measured over time.
 The centile curves drawn using these measurements show how healthy babies are expected to grow, whatever their ethnic origin and whether breastfed or infant formula fed.
 For babies below 37 weeks gestation, measurements are plotted on growth charts based on the birthweights of British infants who were born prematurely.

-•	From age 4 to 20 years on measurements from a large number of British children collected in the 1980-90s.
+* From age 4 to 20 years on measurements from a large number of British children collected in the 1980-90s.

 ##   Weighing and measuring